 Chants Working Abroad

-ABOVE: Vanessa graduated from CCU in 2013 with a biology degree.
+ABOVE: Katie graduated from CCU in 2009 with a marine science degree.

 Meet Katie Correia

 During Katie Correia’s time at Coastal, she took advantage of CCU’s resources and opportunities to prepare herself for success abroad.
 Finally, after much preparation, Katie embarked on a journey to the Cayman Islands.
 She has dedicated her time to the Central Caribbean Marine Institute where she works as a science and education manager.
 Katie’s passion for teaching and caring for the environment has provided an experience of a lifetime.